vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for later reference.

+    This ID Scope value is the same value that you recorded after configuring the lab prerequisites.
+If you don't already have a copy, get it now.
 There is a copy button to the right of the value that will appear when you hover over the value.

     The **ID Scope** will be similar to this value: `0ne0004E52G`